YU000jp/logseq-plugin-flex-date-format/readme.md

 > Go to the [discussion](https://github.com/YU000jp/logseq-plugin-flex-date-format/discussions) tab to ask and find this kind of things.

-1. If the Tabler icon is not displayed correctly even if you specify it, please specify another icon.
-It may not be an HTML char or Logseq may not support that icon.
+1. To use Tabler icons, install [Tabler Picker plugin](https://github.com/yoyurec/logseq-tabler-picker).
+If the icon is not displayed correctly, please specify a different icon.
+It may not be an HTML character, or Logseq may not support that icon.
 It depends on the version of Tabler-icon applied to Logseq.
 1. **⚠️If using "Show Weekday and Week-number" plugin, overlapping days of the week.**
    > Turn it off in the plugin settings.
 1. This plugin relies on Logseq's DOM (Document Object Model) structure.
 If the DOM structure changes due to a Logseq version update, styles may not be applied.
 We will adjust the CSS to deal with it.
 If you notice something, please raise an issue.